N4tzzOfficial/N4tzzOfficial/README.md

 ---

+> [!IMPORTANT]
-## 👨‍💻 About Me
+> ## 👨‍💻 About Me

-An independent developer from Indonesia with hands-on experience building secure websites, applications, APIs, automation systems, and mid-level software.
+> An independent developer from Indonesia with hands-on experience building
+> secure websites, applications, APIs, automation systems, and mid-level software.

-I also work as a **Grey Hat Security Researcher**, focusing on vulnerability research, exploit analysis, and system hardening conducted strictly in **controlled, ethical, and non-production environments**.
+> I also work as a **Grey Hat Security And Reverse Engginering**, focusing on vulnerability research,
+> exploit analysis, and system hardening conducted strictly in
+> **controlled, ethical, and non-production environments**.

-My work emphasizes **real-world implementation** — production systems, security hardening, and applied engineering — rather than tutorial-based or purely theoretical projects.
+> My work emphasizes **real-world implementation** — production systems,
+> security hardening, and applied engineering — rather than tutorial-based
+> or purely theoretical projects.

 ---